 What are our shelf life resources?

-Our does beer expire content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Beer lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Beer.

-Although the does beer go bad information on Eat By Date is generally reliable, please remember that individual cases will vary because conditions are so variable and our shelf life advice should only be taken as an opinion.
+Although the Beer shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please drink responsibly!